thirdweb-dev/contracts/docs/ERC721Drop.md

 function multicall(bytes[] data) external nonpayable returns (bytes[] results)
 ```

+Receives and executes a batch of function calls on this contract.

 *Receives and executes a batch of function calls on this contract.*